 In deciding the question of significant impact, section 75(2) of the EPBC Act states that the Minister can only take into account the adverse impacts of an action, and must not consider the beneficial impacts.
 Accordingly, the benefits of a proposed action are not relevant in considering the question of significant impact and whether or not a referral should be made.

-It is possible to obtain an exemption from seeking approval for an action if an accredited management arrangement, such as a plan, is in place (see sections 33 and 34F).
-This plan is not an accredited management arrangement.
+It is possible to obtain an exemption from seeking approval for an action if an accredited management plan is in place.
+This plan is not an accredited management plan.

 Other specific heritage provisions under the Act include: